brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 # BLUP: Brain Learning Unicorn Project

+Click [HERE](https://brainhack-school2020.github.io/EliseD_BLUP_Brain-Learning-Unicorn-Project/) to see this readme as a website.

 ### ***Can a model predict the genetic profile of an individual based on brain regions volumes?***

 *Trying to deal with new stuff learned at the amazing Brainhack school*